Cryptdevfivem/fun-script/README.md

 # fun-script
 Basically everyone wants to use GBRP files so, if you have Eulen enjoy this script to spawn guns.

-Paste this in the Lua section of Eulen, then spam `storeallweapons`, enjoy the free guns
+*Paste this in a Lua executor, then spam `storeallweapons`, enjoy the free guns*

 ```lua
 Citizen.CreateThread(function()